ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 transfer data across multiple paths between the same end hosts.
 Generally, in most cases, this will improve performance (e.g., achieve greater throughput).
 One possible side-effect is increased jitter, which may be problematic for delay-sensitive applications.

-The recommended default is to have this option.
+The recommended default is to Prefer this option.

 ### Direction of communication

 This property specifies whether an application wants to use the connection for sending and/or receiving data.
 Possible values are:

-Bidirectional (default):
+Bidirectional (default: Prefer):
 : The connection must support sending and receiving data

 Unidirectional send: